tutumcloud/support-docs/getting-started/python/1_introduction.md

 ## Introduction

-This tutorial will have you deploying a Python app to Tutum in minutes.
+This tutorial will have you deploying a Python app to Tutum.

 Hang on for a few more minutes to learn how it all works, so you can make the most out of Tutum.